 In Pool C, if Thevenot / Fanet is seeded 1 of their Pool, they are not necessarily the favorite.
 The 4 pairs are held in a pocket square.
 We can clearly see the Tap / Nicol pair, in 3rd position, making a move.
 Much will depend on Erwan Nicol's form and his smash machine.
 The Kusaj / Cordero pair can obviously create a semi-surprise in this pool located in position 4.
 Michael Kusaj, 279th French player is clearly undercut.

-In Pool D, it is perhaps the least dense pool on paper.
-But we will finally be able to see Patrick Fouquet, the ladies captain of the France team of padel associated with the no less known, the left-hander Arnaud Taboni.
-Parisians Fabien Veber and Laurent Michel will be the ts1 of Pool D. Watch out for Faure / Boch and the artists Perreon / Spanelis.
-If the Fouquet / Taboni pair are 100% operational, they could get away with it.
-But the matches will certainly be very close in this pool.
+In group D, it is perhaps the least dense group on paper.
+But we will finally be able to see Patrick Fouquet, the women's captain of the French padel team associated with the no less known, the left-handed Arnaud Taboni.
+The Parisians Fabien Veber and Laurent Michel will be the ts1 of group D. Watch out for Faure / Boch and the artists Perreon / Spanelis.
+If the Fouquet / Taboni pair is 100% operational, they could get through it.
+But the matches will certainly be very tight in this group.

 Start of matches at 16h!